neondatabase/website/content/docs/extensions/neon.md

 ## View LFC metrics with EXPLAIN ANALYZE

 You can also use `EXPLAIN ANALYZE` with the `FILECACHE` option to view LFC cache hit and miss data.
-Installing the `noen` extension is not required.
+Installing the `neon` extension is not required.
 For example:

 ```sql {6,12,16,22}
 EXPLAIN (ANALYZE,BUFFERS,PREFETCH,FILECACHE) SELECT COUNT(*) FROM pgbench_accounts;